jasonbrown-alis/build/docs/guides/how-to-guides/make-your-first-request.md

 We are in the process of building out new examples and moving over the existing demo services.
 The examples below may therefore result in errors when making requests.
 :::

 > 🚩 This section is supplementary to the [consumer experience](../getting-started/consumer-experience.md).
-We recommend that you first complete the quickstart before attempting this section.
+We recommend completing it before attempting this section.

-Given the underlying technologies used, **alis.exchange** provides the ability to generate client libraries for various supported coding languages.
+Given the underlying technologies used, **Build OS** provides the ability to generate client libraries for various supported programing languages.
 For users of the product, it allows you to programmatically access products natively in your code without having to wrangle obscure, unpredictable data objects (see the [consumer experience](../getting-started/consumer-experience.md)).

 Irrespective of the language, this is done in two steps: